FiveM-Scripts/Cops_FiveM/README.md

 If you are using this script, there is changes to made :

-Add this piece of code in cl_healthplayer.lua (line 196 -- function ResPlayer())
+Add this piece of code in cl_healthplayer.lua (line 196 -- function ResPlayer() -- emergency)
 ```lua
 TriggerEvent("es_em:cl_ResPlayer")
 ```
 * [gc_identity](https://github.com/Gannon001/gcidentity)

 If you are using this script, there are changes to make :
-Add this event in server.lua
+Add this event in server.lua (gc_identity)
 ```lua
 RegisterServerEvent('gc:copOpenIdentity')
 AddEventHandler('gc:copOpenIdentity',function(other)